 CAPT.
 JOE II, Brooklyn, NY – 1933

 Captain Joseph 'Archie' Buckner's "CAPT.
 JOE II" from Sheepshead Bay, Brooklyn, NY circa 1933.
-Built in 1899 at East Boothbay, ME as the sailing sloop "ALBION", she first sailed as a party fishing boat from Freeport, NY under the command of Captain Joseph Baynor who named her the "CAPT.
+Built in 1899 at East Boothbay, ME as the sailing sloop "ALBION", she first sailed as a party fishing boat from the end of Woodcleft Canal at Freeport, NY under the command of Captain Joseph Raynor who named her the "CAPT.
 JOE II".

 Captain 'Archie' Buckner was a legendary party boat captain and one of the true 'Wreck Masters' of the era.
 Before coming to Sheepshead Bay, Captain Buckner worked aboard the deep sea fishing steamboat ‘TAURUS" as a Fishing Pilot.
 (A Fishing Pilot was not the Captain, but was responsible for directing the Captain how to navigate the vessel over prime (and often secret) fishing bottom and wrecks.)